jrshittu/jrshittu/README.md

 - 💬 Ask me about teaching computing and digital making
 - 📫 How to reach me: jrshittu@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I'll try to convince you that I'm normal, but the fact is, I'm a genius.
+- ⚡ Fun fact: I'm a genius.